cobaltspeech/sdk-cubic/tools/cubiccli/README.md

 # Transcribe the single file this_is_a_test-en_us-16.wav.
 ## Should result in the transcription of "this is a test"
-bin/cubiccli transcribe single \
+bin/cubiccli transcribe \
     ./testdata/this_is_a_test-en_us-16.wav \
     --server localhost:2727 \

 # Transcribe the list of files defined at ./testdata/list.txt
 ## Should result in the transcription of "this is a test" and "the second test" printed to stdout
-bin/cubiccli transcribe list \
+bin/cubiccli transcribe --list-file \
     ./testdata/list.txt \
     --server localhost:2727 \

-# Same as the previous `transcribe list` command, but redirects the results to the --outputFile.
+# Same as the previous `transcribe` command, but redirects the results to the --outputFile.
-bin/cubiccli transcribe list \
+bin/cubiccli transcribe --list-file \
     ./testdata/list.txt \
     --server localhost:2727 \
     --outputFile ./testdata/out.txt \

-# Same as the first `transcribe list` command, but sends up to two files at a time.
+# Same as the first `transcribe` command, but sends up to two files at a time.
 ## Note that the server may place a limit to the maximum number of concurrent requests processed.
-bin/cubiccli transcribe list \
+bin/cubiccli transcribe --list-file \
     ./testdata/list.txt \
     --server localhost:2727 \
     --workers 2